rsktaker/Legatus/README.md

 ## Notice
 This system was developed to **demonstrate** the potential for cheating and was never exploited for those purposes.
 All code was tested on the HW 1 assignment (which was already submitted) and **never** on an exam.
-My professor & Vocareum themselves were notified of this before its public release.

-Cheating during exams is only one potential use.
-Really, it is a personal API endpoint for indirect communication between servers -- there could be many other applications!
+Additionally, my professor & Vocareum were notified of this flaw before its public release and, to mitigate the issue, Vocareum is disabling network access from code editor terminals + updating their systems.

 ## Admin Implementation